Procrastination Elimination – Something Has to Change

 Beyond that, I do not know what I need to do.
 The next step?
 Figure out the next steps.

-2 thoughts on “Procrastination Elimination – Something Has to Change
+2 responses to “Procrastination Elimination – Something Has to Change”

 Try, for at least a week, using a notepad or voice recorder or something and keeping track of times where you find yourself motivated or super focused or lost in something.
 Take note of what it was that piqued your interest and got you started on whatever you’re doing.
 Compile that info and see what patterns emerge and how you can use them to your advantage.
 For example, I know that once I *start* cleaning, I’m in the zone, and I’ll knock out a whole bunch of stuff, but it feels almost impossible to get over that initial hurdle.
 I discovered that if I knew I had guest coming over soon, I was SUPER motivated to clean (urgency tends to register to ADHD brains a lot more than the actual importance of a task – there’s a great video on it on that youtube channel I mentioned), so one thing I try to do is plan for one night every week (give or take) to have guests come over.
 It helps me have a reason to start the thing I need to do, and the more consistent it is, the easier it becomes to start that cleaning earlier than like, a half hour before it needs to happen.